dbpedia/marvin-config/README.md

 # MARVIN-config

 MARVIN is the release bot that does automated DBpedia releases each month on three different servers for generic, mappings, wikidata, abstract extraction.
-The repository at https://git.informatik.uni-leipzig.de/dbpedia-assoc/marvin-config can be used to fork the architecture for creating extensions, developing new extractors or debugging old ones.
+[This repository](https://git.informatik.uni-leipzig.de/dbpedia-assoc/marvin-config) can be used to fork the architecture for creating extensions, developing new extractors or debugging old ones.
-Fixes and patches will be manually deployed via a fresh `git clone` from the `master` branch of the [DIEF (DBpedia Information Extraction Framework)](https://github.com/dbpedia/extraction-framework/).
+Fixes and patches will be deployed on the DBpedia servers each month via a fresh `git clone` from the `master` branch of the [DIEF (DBpedia Information Extraction Framework)](https://github.com/dbpedia/extraction-framework/).

 ## Contributions & License
 All scripts and config files in this repo are CC-0 (Public Domain).
 We accept pull requests to improve the config files, all contributions will be merged as CC-0.
+Marvin-config is intended to bootstrap developing fixes for the DIEF.

 ## Run a MARVIN extraction

+Implementation note: the scripts creates a folder `marvin-extraction` where the code, results and logs are.

 ```
+# check out this repo with all config files
 git clone https://git.informatik.uni-leipzig.de/dbpedia-assoc/marvin-config
 cd marvin-config

 # (optional) delete previous versions of the DIEF
-rm -rf marvin-config/extraction-framework
-# install dief in marvin-extraction/extraction-framework
+# (~10 minutes) install dief in marvin-extraction/extraction-framework
+# if you installed it already you can run `git pull && mvn clean install` to update
+rm -rf marvin-extraction/extraction-framework
 ./setup-dief.sh

 # test run Romanian extraction, very small
 ./marvin_extraction_run.sh --group=test
 ```

-To run the other extractions, use either
+To run the other extractions, use either of
 ```
 # around 4-7 days
 ./marvin_extraction_run.sh --group=generic